commschamp/comms_protocols_cpp_src/text/intro/challenges.md

 be different for both of them.
 Making the implementation of the communication protocol system dependent may make such reuse impossible.

-Sometimes different teams are responsible for implementation of different components that reside on different ends of the communication link.
-Even in this case, making the implementation of the communication protocol system dependent is a bad idea.
-It may be necessary to develop some additional protocol testing tools because the other team is not ready yet.
+Sometimes different teams are responsible for implementation of different systems, that use the same communication protocol but that reside on different ends of the communication link.
+Usually such teams make an upfront decision not to share the implementation of the communication protocol they use.
+Even in this case, making the implementation system dependent is a bad idea.
+It may be necessary to develop some additional protocol testing tools because the other team has not completed the development of their product in time.

 ## Intra-System Reuse
-It is not uncommon for various embedded systems to add extra I/O interfaces in the next generations of the device hardware which can be used to communicate with other devices using the same protocol.
+It is not uncommon for various embedded systems to add extra I/O interfaces in the next generations of the device hardware, which can be used to communicate with other devices using the same protocol.
 For example, the first generation of some embedded sensor communicates its data over TCP/IP network link to some data management server.
 The second generation adds a Bluetooth interface